illuzn/rheem-eziset/README.md

 ## Configuration is done in the UI

-By default the sensors update every 15s.
+By default the sensors update every 5s.
 You can change this in the options, but be warned, if you perform too many requests per second your device will assume its under a DoS attack and refuse all connections.
+If your device has a poor connection i.e. heater and powerline unit are too far apart you may need to reduce this number - a symptom of this will be the ability to initially connect but not getting updated data over time.

 ## Contributions are welcome!